 Dr. Hammel has been affiliated with the John F. Kennedy Center for the Arts for several years and has presented multiple workshops for arts educators and arts administrators through this association.
-She is also a member of the Kennedy Center National Forum: Examining the Intersection of Arts Education and Special Education.
+She was a member of the Kennedy Center National Forum: Examining the Intersection of Arts Education and Special Education.
 In 2013, she served on the planning committee for the national conference sponsored by the Kennedy Center and Very Special Arts.
-Dr. Hammel serves in many concurrent state and national professional leadership positions and is a multiple award recipient honoring her commitment to music education and music teacher education.
+Dr. Hammel serves in many concurrent state and national professional leadership positions, including as the chair of the Students with Special Needs section of the Virginia Music Educators Association, and is a multiple award recipient honoring her commitment to music education and music teacher education.